 The future home of Connect2Culture and Spiva Center for the Arts.

-The Cornell Complex is projected to be open to the public in Fall 2021.
+The Cornell Complex is projected to be open to the public in 2022.
 Check out the official timeline in the presentation book.

 The Cornell Complex will consist of: